Over-the-counter cold medicines are drugs you can buy without a prescription. OTC cold medicines may help relieve symptoms of a cold.

-Talk to your doctor to learn more about colds and how you can help your child.
+Talk to your provider to learn more about colds and how you can help your child.

 OTC children; Acetaminophen - children; Cold and cough - children; Decongestants - children; Expectorants - children; Antitussive - children; Cough suppressant - children

-American Academy of Pediatrics.
-Coughs and colds: medicines or home remedies?
-HealthyChildren.org website.
-Updated July 13, 2015. www.healthychildren.org/English/health-issues/conditions/chest-lungs/Pages/Coughs-and-Colds-Medicines-or-Home-Remedies.aspx.
-Accessed July 26, 2016.
+American Academy of Pediatrics, healthychildren.org website.
+Coughs and colds: medicines or home remedies? www.healthychildren.org/English/health-issues/conditions/chest-lungs/Pages/Coughs-and-Colds-Medicines-or-Home-Remedies.aspx.
+Updated December 2, 2022.
+Accessed December 14, 2022.

 Lopez SMC, Williams JV.
 The common cold.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 407.